lambdafu/grakopp/README.rst

 Differences to Grako
 --------------------

-* The output is always AST/JSON.
+* The output is AST/JSON, but extension types are available.
 * The semantics class can be implemented in C++ or Cython (pure Python through Cython is planned).
 * The regular expression syntax is